wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 #### Load Imbalance and Idle Time

-At this point, you may be wondering why, in practice, parallel efficiency can be than 100%.
+At this point, you may be wondering why, in practice, parallel efficiency can be less than 100%.
 Let's discuss one of them: **idle time**.
 This is the time during which one or more cores are not able to work while others are working.

 Consider a parallel program that consists of $n$  tasks, each of them running in the  same amount of time on a core.
 We run this program on a computer with $p$ cores.
-If
-*n* is not divisible by *p*,  then at least one core will be idle during program execution. j
-For example, if we have 8 tasks that each run for 1 hour and 5 cores, all cores will be busy for the first 5 tasks, but once this phase of execution is finished, only 3 of the 5 cores will have another task to complete.
-Thus, 2 cores sit idle while 3 work, for 1 hour.
+If $n$ is not divisible by $p$,  then at least one core will be idle during program execution.
+For example, if we have 8 tasks, that each run for 1 hour, and 5 cores, all cores will be busy running the first 5 tasks in parallel.
+But once this phase of execution is finished, we only have 3 tasks left and 2 cores will have nothing to do for 1 hour.
 In this situation we says that **the load is not well-balanced across cores**.
-With discrete tasks such as these the balance cannot be improved.

-There is a **direct relationship** between idle time and parallel efficiency, assuming idle time is the only cause of loss in parallel efficiency. *The parallel efficiency is the sum of the core non-idle times divided by the product of the number of cores by the overall execution time.*
+There is a **direct relationship** between idle time and parallel efficiency, assuming idle time is the only cause of loss in parallel efficiency. **The parallel efficiency is the sum of the core non-idle times divided by the product of the number of cores by the overall execution time.**

 The above statement may sound complicated, but it's very intuitive on an example.
-Consider a 2-core computer that executes a multi-task program in 1 hour.
+Consider a 2-core computer that executes a multi-task program in 35 minutes.
+One core computes for
-The first core computes for 30 min, and then is idle for 30 min.
+the full 35 minutes, while the other core computes for 20 minutes and then sits idle for 15 minutes.
-The second core is idle for 15 minutes, and then computes for 45 minutes.
-This execution is depicted in the figure below, where idle time is shown in white and compute time in yellow:
+This execution
+is depicted in the figure below:

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/utilization.svg">Utilization</object>
 <div class="caption"><strong>Figure A.2.1.1:</strong>
-Depiction of an 35-minute execution on a 2-core computer in which one core computes for the full 35 minutes, while the other core computes for 20 minutes and then is idle for 15 minutes.
+Example 35-minute execution on a 2-core computer.
 The white area is the core idle time, the yellow area is the  core compute time. </div>

 What the above statement says is that the parallel efficiency is the yellow area divided by the area of the whole rectangle.
 In other words, the parallel efficiency is $(1 \times 35 + 1 \times 20) / (2 \times 35)$ = 78.5%.

-The more "white" in the figure, the lower the parallel efficiency.
-If there is as much white as yellow, then the parallel efficiency is 50%, because half the compute power is wasted.
-You get the idea.
+*The more white in the figure, the lower the parallel efficiency.*

 ### Simulating Load Imbalance

 So that you can gain hands-on experience, use the simulation Web application below.

 This app allows you to pick a number of cores and an a number of tasks to run on these cores.
-Try first with a single core running 5 tasks (you can vary the tasks' amount of work by setting the "Task GFlop" field to any value, but it will not change the overall execution pattern).
+Try first with a single core running 5 tasks (you can vary the per/task amount of work in GFlop, but this value does not impact the overall execution pattern).
 Take particular notice of the "Host Utilization" graph.
 Now try running a number of tasks and cores where the number of tasks does not evenly divide the number of cores.
 Looking at the host utilization graph again, now you will be able to see idle time for some of the cores (in pink).
 Whenever we can see idle time on the graph, parallel efficiency is below 100%.

 <div class="ui accordion fluid app-ins">
   <div class="title">